 Salesforce is the Customer (or for our purposes "Client") Relationship Management (CRM) system that tracks all clients assigned to GAs.
-Salesforce tracks clients throughout their treatment and recovery journey and will notify GAs when to contact clients.
+Salesforce tracks clients throughout their treatment and recovery journey and is the system that is used to look up when assigned clients are eligible contacts.
 Salesforce will track clients through each contact attempt stage: check-in, follow-up, and discharge using the client stages/statuses.

-You will be assigned clients and will receive notifications about upcoming client contacts.
+You will be assigned clients and will use list views or report to determine who is eligible for contact.
 All client contact attempts will be logged within Salesforce no matter if they are "successful" or "unsuccessful" ("successful" and "unsuccessful" will be defined later in this handbook as well as in the Systems Manual).
 You will also record when check-in, follow-up, and discharge data entry has been completed.